-The following presents the Total OPEB Liability of Franklin County, Texas, as well as what the County's Total OPEB Liability would be if it were calculated using a discount rate that is 1-percentage-point lower (3.10 percent) or 1-percentage-point higher (5.10%) than the current discount rate.
+The following presents the Total OPEB Liability of Franklin County, Texas, as well as what the County's Total OPEB Liability would be if it were calculated using a discount rate that is 1-percentage-point lower (1.74 percent) or 1-percentage-point higher (3.74%) than the current discount rate.
+Note that the healthcare cost trend does not affect the Total OPEB Liability, so sensitivity to the healthcare cost trend rate is not shown.